By Michael Lanza

 That evening, we sat in the small dining room, laughingly recalling our war story about the day’s adventure and plowing through a dinner fit for hungry trekkers: minestrone soup and a delicious dumpling soup; a ham, eggs, bacon, and potato dish; salad; and a substantial plate of penne in red sauce.

-Hiking hut-to-hut or skiing to a backcountry hut or yurt offers a unique experience: a wonderful blend of a true mountain trek with the pleasant comforts of a substantial dinner and a warm, dry, thick mattress at the end of each day—which can be particularly alluring to families.
+Hiking hut-to-hut or skiing to a backcountry hut or yurt offers a unique experience: a wonderful blend of a true mountain trek with the pleasant comforts of a substantial dinner and a thick mattress at the end of each day—which can be particularly alluring to families.
 Hut trekking and skiing to yurts rank among my kids’ favorite family adventures.

 No. 9 Camp on a Wilderness Beach